BasharNofal/reading-notes-201/class10/README.md

 * Searching for the solution or what is causing the error in the internet.

-* Use inspect element in the browser and any tool the might help you reviewing the code.
+* Use inspect element in the browser and any tool the might help you reviewing and tracking errors in your code.